gyurcigyurma/UI_interview/README.md

 #### _Describe the difference between <script>, <script async> and <script defer>._ ####
 https://www.quora.com/What-is-the-difference-between-DEFER-and-ASYNC-attributes-on-a-resource-in-html
+ ###### Normal execution <script> ######
+This is the default behavior of the <script> element.
+Parsing of the HTML code pauses while the script is executing.
+For slow servers and heavy scripts this means that displaying the webpage will be delayed.
+###### Deferred execution <script defer> ######
+Simply put: delaying script execution until the HTML parser has finished.
+A positive effect of this attribute is that the DOM will be available for your script.
+However, since not every browser supports defer yet, don’t rely on it!
+###### Asynchronous execution <script async> ######
+Don’t care when the script will be available?
+Asynchronous is the best of both worlds: HTML parsing may continue and the script will be executed as soon as it’s ready.
+I’d recommend this for scripts such as Google Analytics.

  #### _Why is it generally a good idea to position CSS <link>s between <head></head> and JS <script>s just before </body>?
 Do you know any exceptions?_ ####